jnu/promise-practice/README.md

 Note: the `promise.js` template is written as an ES6 `class` for simplicity.

 ## Too long; didn't code?
-Checkout the `solution` branch to see a sample implementation.
+Checkout the `solution` branch to see a sample implementation, or `solution2` for a slightly different one.